Spacerocket007/Steam-Auto-Shutdown/README.md

 - python3-tk (to install simply type in Terminal: sudo apt-get install python3-tk)

-Step 1: Download zip
+Step 1: Download latest release (v2.2)

-Step 2: Extract all and move it to any location (in a way that you can easily find it again)
+Step 2: Extract it and move it to any location (in a way that you can easily find it again)

 Step 3: Run Terminal and navigate to Steam-Auto-Shutdown-Linux.py with cd -> for example: cd /home/name/Documents/Steam-Auto-Shutdown-main/Steam-Auto-Shutdown/